-To a lesser extent, hemoglobin A is slowly combined with glucose at the valene terminal (an alpha amino acid) of each beta chain.
+To a lesser extent, hemoglobin A is slowly combined with glucose at the valene terminal (an alpha-amino acid) of each beta chain.
 The molecule obtained from this is often called HbA1c.
 As the amount of glucose in the blood increases, the percentage of HbA changing to HbA1c also increases.
 Patients with diabetes who have high glucose levels also have higher HbA1c.
-The percentage of HbA1c represents the average of glucose levels in the blood over a longer period of time (half-life of red blood cells, which is 50–55 days), as the rate of HBA combined with glucose is slower.
+The percentage of HbA1c represents the average glucose levels in the blood over a longer period of time (half-life of red blood cells, which is 50–55 days), as the rate of HBA combined with glucose is slower.

 Glycosylated hemoglobin is a type of hemoglobin that is combined with glucose.
 Glucose is combined with hemoglobin throughout the life of red blood cells, which is about 120 days.
 Glycosylated hemoglobin levels are measured to monitor long-term control of type 2 diabetes (Ta2DM) disease.
 Glycosylated hemoglobin levels in red blood cells are increased if Ta2DM is not controlled properly.
-Generally it should be around 4-5.9%.
+Generally, it should be around 4-5.9%.
 7% for patients with T2DM, even when it is difficult.
 It is advisable to keep less than .9%.
 Levels greater than 12% signify poor control of glycosylated hemoglobin, and 12%.
-Exceeding levels is considered very bad control.
+Exceeding levels are considered very bad control.
 Patients whose glycosylated hemoglobin level is 7%.
 The chances of having complications due to diabetes are significantly reduced (compared to those in which it is 8%.
 Or higher).

-A research was carried out to examine the effect of two different types of exercise programs (combined aerobic and anti-exercise programs and aerobic exercise only) on glycosylated hemoglobin levels of patients with T2DM –
+The research was carried out to examine the effect of two different types of exercise programs (combined aerobic and anti-exercise programs and aerobic exercise only) on glycosylated hemoglobin levels of patients with T2DM –

 In this investigation, total glucose control was measured as glycosylated hemoglobin (HbA or A).
-Glucose control was better than aerobic only when resistant exercise combined with aerobic exercise.
+Glucose control was better than aerobic only when resistance exercise was combined with aerobic exercise.
 0.8% of glycosylated hemoglobin in the average effect of exercise programs.
 Included shortages that were similar to long-term diet and drug or insulin treatment results (0.6–0.8%.
 Reduction).

 Increased hemoglobin levels are associated with a greater number or size of red blood cells, known as polycythemia.
-This increase is due to congenital heart disease, cor pulmonal, pulmonary fibrosis, too much erythropoietin, or polycythemia vera.
+This increase is due to congenital heart disease, cor pulmonary, pulmonary fibrosis, too much erythropoietin, or polycythemia vera.

-A study of yoga practice called Yoga Nidra for half an hour every day showed an increase in hemoglobin levels.
+A study of a yoga practice called Yoga Nidra for half an hour every day showed an increase in hemoglobin levels.

-Hemoglobin content is one of the most commonly used blood tests, and is commonly used as part of an overall blood count.
+Hemoglobin content is one of the most commonly used blood tests and is commonly used as part of an overall blood count.
 E.g. It is tested before or after blood donation.
 The results are expressed in grams per liter, grams per dL, or moles per li.
 1 gram per dL equals about 0.15 millimole per liter.
 Common levels are:

 - Male: 13.8 to 18.2 g / dL (138 onto 182 g / L, or 2.15 mM to 2.8 mM (mmol / L))